swcarpentry/sql-novice-survey/03-filter.md

 We can use many other Boolean operators to filter our data.
 For example,
-we can ask for all information from the DR-1 site collected since 1930:
+we can ask for all information from the DR-1 site collected before 1930:

 ~~~ {.sql}
 SELECT * FROM Visited WHERE (site="DR-1") AND (dated<="1930-00-00");